-Mr. Tan Teck Lin Desmond (陳德淋), aged 51, is the Vice President of Manufacturing in our Group mainly responsible for Manufacturing and Manufacturing Engineering.
+Mr. Tan Teck Lin Desmond (陳德淋), aged 52, is the chief operating officer of our Company and mainly responsible for our Group's strategic direction and operational performance.

-Mr. Tan has over 26 years of experience in the semiconductor industry, covering both wafer fabrication and equipment manufacturing.
+Mr. Tan has over 27 years of experience in the semiconductor industry, covering both wafer fabrication and equipment manufacturing.
 He has held leadership positions in the departments of Manufacturing, Quality, Equipment, Procurement and Project Management.
 From November 1998 to April 2006, Mr. Tan served Micron Technology (formerly known as TECH Semiconductors Company Limited) with his last position as senior procurement engineer responsible for capital acquisitions of front-end semiconductor equipment, IT system and automated material handling system.
 From May 2006 to March 2012, Mr. Tan served GlobalFoundries Inc with his last position as the department head responsible for overall management and operations of all etch equipment in the Megafab.
 From April 2012 to January 2018, Mr. Tan served ASM International N.V with his last position as I Manufacturing Director primarily responsible for the production quality of the frontend semiconductor equipment (PEALD, PECVD, ALD, EPITAXY, vertical furnace).
 In concurrence, he was also the programme director in charge of the manufacturing execution systems implementation across all global manufacturing sites.
 From June 2019 to November 2019, Mr Tan was a general manager in PBA Systems Pte Ltd primarily responsible for overall operations of the Company that included the functions of manufacturing, quality and supply chain management.
 Mr. Tan first joined us in December 2019 as a manufacturing director and mainly responsible for our contract manufacturing operations in both Singapore and Nantong factories.
 In the interim period between May 2021 and December 2023, Mr. Tan was the head of Customer Service SEA at KLA Corporation.
 Mr. Tan rejoined our Group as the vice president of manufacturing in January 2024.